|

 (Optional)

-Output log file backup directory for domino log files for achiving log files.
+Output log file backup directory for domino log files for archiving log files.

 Default: DOMINO_DATA_PATH